OSPAMOX 500mg/5ml gran 100ml

 - hyperactivity

-- stains may appear on the teeth, which usually disappear with brushing (this has been reported in children)
+- Stains may appear on the teeth, which usually disappear with brushing (this has been reported in children)

-- the color of the tongue may change to yellow, brown or black and may appear "hairy"
+- the color of the tongue may change to yellow, brown, or black and may appear “hairy”

 - excessive destruction of red blood cells, causing a type of anemia.
-Signs include: tiredness, headache, shortness of breath, dizziness, paleness and yellowing of the skin and the whites of the eyes
+Signs include: tiredness, headache, shortness of breath, dizziness, paleness and yellowing of the skin and whites of the eyes

 - decrease in white blood cells